Tunnelsats/tunnelsats/FAQ.md

 - select the desired term extension of your choice (it is appended to the current expiry date)
 - click "Update Subscription" and pay the lightning invoice

 ⚠️ No new WireGuard file will be handed over to the user.
-The current lightning settings persist!
+The current lightning settings persist, and we just extend your subscription with the purchased time.
 So there is no further lightning configuration needed.
 Changing server locations on renewals is not supported for now.

 <br/>